 You're proceeding too quickly if your pet demonstrates anxiety at any step.
 Some pets require dozens of repetitions.
 Let your pet be your guide.

-The Thundershirt is an affordable, drug-free solution for anxiety problems in dogs and cats.
+The Thundershirt is an affordable, drug-free solution for anxiety problems in dogs.
 It uses gentle, constant pressure on your pet's torso (like a constant hug) to help calm your pet.
 Unlike many products for pet anxiety, Thundershirt does not contain any pheromones or drugs, so it helps calm your pet without making him or her lethargic.
-Thundershirt is also great for dogs and cats with fear of thunder or fireworks (or any loud noise), travel anxiety, crate anxiety, litter box problems, barking problems, hyperactivity, leash pulling, and even as a general training tool.
+Thundershirt is also great for dogs with fear of thunder or fireworks (or any loud noise), travel anxiety, crate anxiety, barking problems, hyperactivity, leash pulling, and even as a general training tool.

 The Adaptil Collar for Dogs and Sentry Calming Collar for Dogs contain pheromones that mimic the pheromone that the mother dog produces to calm and reassure her puppies, which send the message that your dog is safe.
 Dogs smell this pheromone, but people cannot.
 This pheromone sends the same signal your dog got as a puppy snuggling with his or her mother.